rajaneeshk90/rfc-documents/guides/DF/BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 **Registry Service:**
 Each DF network or Energy network requires a registry where all participants(BAP, BPP, BG) register themselves with details such as network endpoint, domains, region of operation, public keys.
 The registry maintains the authoritative list of network participants and their subscription status.

+**Participant Registration:**
+- Unique participant identifiers across the network
+- Endpoint URLs for client and network communication
+- Service capabilities and capacity declarations
+- Geographic coverage and operational hours
+- Subscription status and access permissions

 #### 4.3.2 Security and Communication Infrastructure